 (Origin of Okayama)

-Okayama Shrine is the main Shinto shrine for the central Okayama City.
-First built in A.D.
-860, Okayama Shrine was located in where Okayama Castle now stands.
-This place was called “Okayama”.
-In 1573, when Feudal Lord Ukita started constructing the new castle, the shrine was relocated to the current location.
+Okayama Shrine is the main Shinto shrine in central Okayama City.
+First built in 860 A.D., Okayama Shrine was located where Okayama Castle now stands.
+This place was called “Okayama.”
+In 1573, when Feudal Lord Ukita started constructing the new castle, the shrine was relocated to its current location.
 The main and the front shrines were built by Ukita.
-The deity of Okayama Shrine had been worshiped as the guardian of the castle during Lord Ikeda’s rule (1603 – 1868).
+The deity of Okayama Shrine was worshiped as the guardian of the castle during Lord Ikeda’s rule (1603 – 1868).
 In 1941, the roof of Okayama Shrine was retiled, the sanctuary was repaired, and offices were added.
 In 1945, during World WarⅡ, most of the buildings except for the shrine gate were burned down by air raids.
 After the devastating war, the main shrine was reconstructed in 1958.
 In 1975, the front shrine was added, and in 1988 the hall and the office were completed.
 Today, Okayama Shrine is revered and worshiped by many people as the deity of the city.

 The Shrine Gate

-The gate is one of the few of original buildings that was built during and before the Edo Era(1603 – 1858) in Okayama.
-It was built in 1745 by Feudal Lord, Tsugumasa Ikeda.
+The gate is one of the few original buildings that was built during the Edo Era(1603 – 1858) in Okayama.
+It was built in 1745 by the Feudal Lord, Tsugumasa Ikeda.
 It is designated as a historically important property of the city.